massimocaprinali/cloud-foundry-public/Node-RED/nodered.md

 ## Customizing your Node-RED instance
 {: #customizingNodeRed}

 You can customize your Node-RED instance for your needs.
-For example, you can replace the landing page with your own page, add http authentication to the flow editor, or add new nodes to the palette.
+For example, you can replace the landing page with your own page, add HTTP authentication to the flow editor, or add new nodes to the palette.

 1. Download the app code by clicking **Start Coding > Download Starter Code** on the app's overview page.
 2. Ensure that the Cloud Foundry command-line interface (CLI) is installed.
 See [the instructions for installing the command line interface](/docs/cloud-foundry-public?topic=cloud-foundry-public-cf-deploy-cli) for more information.